 This section addresses local and regional regulations pertaining to socioeconomics and communities in each of the two counties and the cities or communities relevant to the B-P Build Alternatives.
 Appendix 2-H in Volume 2 includes a list of adopted regional and local plans and policies pertaining to socioeconomics and communities.
-Consistency with these regional and local plans a
+Consistency with these regional and local plans and laws is discussed further in Section 3.12.3 and Table 3.12-1.

-Table 3.12-1 Local and Regional Plan Policy Consistency Analysis Summary --
+Table 3.12-1 Local and Regional Plan Policy Consistency Analysis Summary